malcolmw/FastMapSVM/README.md

 # References

-Faloutsos, C., & Lin, K.-I. (1995).
-FastMap: A Fast Algorithm for Indexing, Data-Mining and Visualization of Traditional and Multimedia Datasets. _ACM SIGMOD Record, 24_(2), 163–174. https://doi.org/10.1145/568271.223812
+1. Faloutsos, C. & Lin, K.-I. FastMap: A Fast Algorithm for Indexing, Data-Mining and Visualization of Traditional and Multimedia Datasets. _Sigmod Rec_ **24**, 163–174 (1995).

-White, M. C. A., Sharma, K., Li, A., Kumar, T. K. S., & Nakata, N. (2022).
-FastMapSVM: Classifying Complex Objects Using the FastMap Algorithm and Support-Vector Machines. _ArXiv_. http://arxiv.org/abs/2204.05112
+2. White, M. C. A., Sharma, K., Li, A., Kumar, T. K. S. & Nakata, N. Classifying seismograms using the FastMap algorithm and support-vector machines. _Commun.
+Eng._ **2**, 46 (2023).